open-telemetry/opentelemetry-collector-contrib/receiver/kubeletstatsreceiver/README.md

 `ca_file`, `key_file`, and `cert_file` also be set.
 - `serviceAccount` tells this receiver to use the default service account token to authenticate to the kubelet API.
+- `kubeConfig` tells this receiver to use the kubeconfig file (KUBECONFIG env variable or ~/.kube/config) to authenticate and use API server proxy to access the kubelet API.

 ### TLS Example